OpenDDS/OpenDDS/docs/devguide/xtypes.rst

   This can be considered a non-extensible constructed type, with behavior similar to that of a type created before XTypes.
   A type can be marked as final with the :ref:`@final <xtypes--final>` annotation.

-The default extensibility can be changed with the :ref:`--default-extensibility <opendds_idl--default-extensibility>` opendds_idl option.
+The default extensibility can be changed with :option:`opendds_idl --default-extensibility`.

 Structs, unions, and enums are the only types which can use any of the extensibilities.